Ed Martin (Missouri politician): Stop the Steal

 Prior to his appointment as interim attorney for Columbia in 2025, Martin had been involved with the Stop the Steal movement.
 He has said that the 2020 election was "rigged" and that Trump "won the election".
 He spoke at a rally on January 5, 2021, where he claimed "What they're stealing is not just an election.
 It's our future and it's our republic."
 He served on the board of the Patriot Freedom Project, which raised money to support January 6 defendants and their families.
 He was subpoenaed by the House January 6 committee but did not testify.

 Martin has been described as a conspiracy theorist by the legal news site Above the Law, which has detailed his work promoting the Stop the Steal conspiracy theory.
-Glenn Thrush of The New York Times described Martin as a "far-right election denier."
+Glenn Thrush of The New York Times described Martin as a "far-right election denier".

 Books and television

 In 2016, Martin co-authored The Conservative Case for Trump with Phyllis Schlafly and Brett M. Decker.

 Martin was a CNN contributor in 2017.
 From 2016 to 2024, Martin appeared more than 150 times on RT America and Sputnik, both of which are Russian state-controlled news agencies.
 None of these appearances was disclosed to the Senate on a Senate Judiciary Committee questionnaire asking for a list of all media interviews.
 He has often appeared in far-right media.
-Nine days before the Russian invasion of Ukraine he said there was no evidence of military buildup on Ukraine’s borders and criticized US officials as warmongering and ignoring Russia security concerns.
+Nine days before the Russian invasion of Ukraine he said there was no evidence of military buildup on Ukraine’s borders and criticized US officials as warmongering and ignoring Russian security concerns.